 in which pj is the match probability calculated with new input xi and best match Gaussian ϕjμj,Σj, qj is the expected posterior, cj is the sum of the expected posterior for best match Gaussian, τj is the weights of best match Gaussian, ηj is the on-going learning rate for j-th Gaussian, α is the converging learning rate.

-2.4 Hybrid Approach
+2.3 Hybrid Model

-The schema shown below illustrates the underlying structure of the hybrid approach.
-Enabled by the real time predicted system load from RC network model and incremental learning framework from (Bouchachia & Vanaret, 2011), those trained gaussian components from Expectation Maximization (EM) will be updated accordingly.
-Specifically, the RC network module will get the target time step index from GGMR.
-Then RC module will predict the energy load with a certain period of warming up, where the warming up period is statistically selected (Figure 4).
-As referred from Wang et al.(Wang et al., 2018), we utilized correlation coefficients between RS system load and all other variables to select the best input variables for the hybrid approach, as shown in Figure 5.
-In the present study, we also investigated the impact of predicted water flow rate through pipes as shown in Table 3.
-And we finally selected Tout,Tslabs,Tcav,Valvecl,Valveht,RCpredicted,RealTime,FlowPredicted,GGMR as the hybrid approach inputs.
+The basic idea of the Hybrid Model is to improve the forecasting accuracy for both RC model and GGMR model.
+In fact, it is evident that we should provide a close estimation as one of GGMR inputs to enhance its prediction power.
+In the present study, we have designed the Hybrid Model schema as shown in Figure 1, which illustrates the underlying structure of the hybrid approach.
+Enabled by the real time predicted system load from RC network model and incremental learning framework from the GGMR model, those trained gaussian components from Expectation Maximization (EM) will be updated accordingly as the update rules shown in Equation 11~ 16.
+Specifically, the RC network module will get the target time step index from GGMR and return the predicted RS system load back to GGMR module.

-Figure 3 Underlying Communication for Hybrid Approach
+Figure 1 Underlying Communication for Hybrid Approach

-Figure 4 Determination of warming up steps for hybrid approach

-Figure 5 Correlation coefficients heatmap for hybrid approach input out variables.

-Table 3 Prediction performance comparison for different G/GMR inputs